 Legacy giants are facing a "credibility tax."
 To combat this, major conglomerates are acquiring boutique "clean" brands not just for their revenue, but to import their "halo of trust."
 The market is seeing a bifurcation: consumers buy commodity formulas from giants but increasingly turn to agile, DTC (Direct-to-Consumer) startups for solids and snacks.

-The product landscape in 2025 is defined by bio-mimicry—the race to make formula and food identical to human biology.
+The product landscape is defined by bio-mimicry—the race to make formula and food identical to human biology.

 The "Freshness" Wars: Processing Tech as a Value Driver